top of page

 They will all raise flags.

-The music “The colors” will play as flag is being raised.
+The music “The National Black Anthem” will play as flag is being raised.

 - C e r me o n y C o n c l u d e s